 My first 3-4 websites were all built for free or a steep discount.
 It gave me all of the things listed above.
 (Minus the Google Places reviews… I was way too slow to catch on to that.
 Don’t make my mistake!)

-From there, I was able to land my first client with one of the largest media executives in Canada.
+From there, I was able to land my first web design client with one of the largest media executives in Canada.
 Who wrote me a glowing testimonial that I still feature on my website to this day.

 Baby steps guys.
 It all starts with free…